Ahmad Dahlan: Youth and family

 Ahmad Dahlan, born as Muhammad Darwis, was born in the Muslim quarter of the city of Yogyakarta, known as Kauman, which was ruled by the Yogyakarta Sultanate, under the boot of colonial rule, on 1 August 1868.
 He was the fourth child of seven children of Kyai Haji Abu Bakr bin Kyai Sulaiman, and his wife, Siti Aminah Binti Kyai Haji Ibrahim.
-His father was a palace courtier of the Sultanate of Yogyakarta, and served as an imam and a preacher at the Kauman Great Mosque.
-While his mother was a descendant of a number of kyai's, with both her father-in law and grandfather-in law being kyai's.
+His father was a palace courtier of the Sultanate of Yogyakarta and served as an imam and a preacher at the Kauman Great Mosque.
+His mother was a descendant of several kyai's, with both her father-in-law and grandfather-in-law being kyai's.
 Namely Kyai Hasan, and Kyai Mohamad Ali.

 Muhammad Darwis came from a long line of Javanese kyai's.
 He was the 12th generation descendant of Maulana Ibrahim, better known as Sunan Gresik, a member of the Wali Sanga, a group of revered saints of Islam in Indonesia, with a lineage tracing back to Muhammad himself.
 According to Salam Jusuf, his lineage to Sunan Gresik is as follows: From Darwis's father, Abu Bakr, to his grandfather Muhammad Sulaiman, to his great-grandfather, Kyai Murtadla, to his great-great-grandfather, Kyai Ilyas.
-Continuing, through four 5 more different persons (Demang Jurang Juru Kapindo, Jurang Juru Sapisan, Maulana Sulaiman Ki Ageng Gribig, Maulana Fadhullah, and Maulana Ishaq), before reaching Maulana Ibrahim.
-He was raised in the Kauman area of Yogyakarta, and was initially taught directly by his parents in a family environment.
+Continued, through four 5 more different persons (Demang Jurang Juru Kapindo, Jurang Juru Sapisan, Maulana Sulaiman Ki Ageng Gribig, Maulana Fadhullah, and Maulana Ishaq), before reaching Maulana Ibrahim.
+He was raised in the Kauman area of Yogyakarta and was initially taught directly by his parents in a family environment.
 Being educated on the matters of religion and the Quran.
 However, he was later sent to a pesantren to further his knowledge.